opipari/DeepRobWeb/syllabus.md

 The free flow of discussion and ideas is encouraged. <b>However, all work submitted must be your own.</b>

-All code submitted must comply with the [College of Engineering Honor Code](https://bulletin.engin.umich.edu/rules/){:target="_blank"}.
+All code submitted must comply with the [College of Engineering Honor Code](https://bulletin.engin.umich.edu/rules/){: target="_blank" rel="noopener noreferrer"}.

 No code can be communicated, including verbally.
 Explicit use of external sources must be clearly cited.

 ## Discussion Forum

-The [Ed Stem](https://edstem.org/us/courses/31008/discussion/){:target="_blank"} discussion forum is available for discussion of course materials including lectures and projects.
-This forum will be shared across course offerings at the University of Michigan and the University of Minnesota. <b>Students are not required to participate, use or join the Ed Stem forum.</b> Students may opt-in to join the forum using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSelLeqIUKBxQvqqp6LFs2fSYfzy9D_QCcvtXc302hnm6oF1EA/viewform?usp=sharing){:target="_blank"}.
+The [Ed Stem](https://edstem.org/us/courses/31008/discussion/){: target="_blank" rel="noopener noreferrer"} discussion forum is available for discussion of course materials including lectures and projects.
+This forum will be shared across course offerings at the University of Michigan and the University of Minnesota. <b>Students are not required to participate, use or join the Ed Stem forum.</b> Students may opt-in to join the forum using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSelLeqIUKBxQvqqp6LFs2fSYfzy9D_QCcvtXc302hnm6oF1EA/viewform?usp=sharing){: target="_blank" rel="noopener noreferrer"}.

 <b>Any discussion of quizzes and verbatim code on the Ed Stem forum must be posted privately.</b>